ibm-cloud-docs/discovery-data/query-operators.md

 ## `:` (Includes)
 {: #includes}

-This operator specifies inclusion of the query term.
+This operator specifies inclusion of the full query term.

 For example, the following query searches for documents that contain the term `cloud computing` in the `text` field: